 It’s a pretty wild concept, I know.
 How could it be that in our “pill-for-every-ill, nutrition-in-a-bottle” world, swallowing handfuls of daily supplements might just be….
 Unnecessary?

-Here is how–one way and one way only— it’s called food.
+Here is, however, one way and one-way only.
+It’s called food.
 Real food, to be exact, the kind that sprouts up from the fertile ground or lives on green pastures.
-Fruits and vegetables teeming with antioxidants and vitamins, meats, eggs and dairy products from humanely raised and properly fed animals, providing our bodies with the necessary raw materials for building flesh and bones, making hormones, blood and nerves.
+Fruits and vegetables teeming with antioxidants and vitamins, meats, eggs, and dairy products from humanely raised and properly fed animals, providing our bodies with the necessary raw materials for building flesh and bones, making hormones, blood and nerves.

 How might this be different during pregnancy?
 In truth, it’s not different at all!
 Pregnancy is a time of high demand within the body, and resources should be plentiful to ensure a healthy mom and thriving baby.
 In fact, eating for fertility, conception, and pregnancy should ideally be set in place for a minimum of 3 months prior to conception.